 People with aphasia and other acquired communication disorders can face significant challenges accessing emotional support.
-Many traditional forms of psychotherapy are based around spoken language, rendering it inaccessible for many people with communication disorders.
+Many traditional forms of psychotherapy are based on spoken language, rendering it inaccessible for many people with communication disorders.
 But the book details a range of techniques that move away from reliance on spoken language, including total communication strategies, the use of meaningful objects, experiential process, group experience and mind-body practices.

 Featuring clinical examples which cover a range of stroke and neurology service contexts, the book includes contributions from a range of therapeutic models; from speech and language therapy and family therapy to clinical neuropsychology, cognitive-behavioural, systemic, narrative and mind-body traditions.
 It therefore provides clinicians with a wide-range of practical and theoretical tools to explore when supporting survivors who experience psychological distress during rehabilitation.
 It is the only book aimed at both speech and language therapists and psychotherapists, and will open up new pathways to support.

-1. Time to step up: A call for the speech pathology profession to utilise stepped psychological care for people with aphasia post stroke.
+1 Time to step up: a call for the speech pathology profession to utilise stepped psychological care for people with aphasia post stroke

-5. A preliminary study of "Laboratorio di Conversazione Narrativa": group psychotherapy assisting communication for aphasic people
+5 A preliminary study of "Laboratorio di Conversazione Narrativa": group psychotherapy supporting communication for people with aphasia

-6. Structured narrative therapy for children with acquired brain injury and severe communication difficulties.
+6 Structured narrative therapy for children with acquired brain injury and severe communication difficulties